seasonedfish/fishersun.com/src/content/posts/running-out-of-memory-on-bluefin/index.md

 This should not have been happening: I had equipped my Framework laptop with 16 GB of RAM.
 This was twice the amount that my Mac had.
-So, I expected it to be able handle having dozens of tabs open.[^1] I would often have dozens of tabs open when I worked on my Mac, and most of the time, I would have no problem.
+So, I expected it to be able to handle having dozens of tabs open, as I would often have dozens of tabs open when I worked on my Mac with no issues.
-True, sometimes, the OS would prompt me to close something because it was close to running out of memory, but it would never completely freeze up.
+(True, sometimes, the OS would prompt me to close something because it was close to running out of memory, but it would never completely freeze up.)

 ## Finding a killer that's not so hesitant to do its job
 I remembered reading somewhere that the Linux <a href="https://wizardzines.com/comics/oom-killer/">OOM killer</a>